 Potential Benefits of delta-8-THC

 While the research has been limited, what has been done shows promise.
-Since there are a number of studies currently underway, we should expect to hear more, quickly, about this cannabinoid.
-But based on the existing and current research, here are some of the benefits we’re hoping to hear more about:
+Since many studies are currently underway, we should expect to hear more about this cannabinoid as research matures.
+Meanwhile, based on the existing and current research, here are some of the benefits we are hoping to hear more about.

-A 2013 study by the National Cancer Institute, delta-8-is one of the cannabinoids that has actually been shown to inhibit tumor growth,
+A 2013 study by the National Cancer Institute says that delta-8-is one of the cannabinoids that have been shown to inhibit tumor growth,